 Even some of our supplement brands are against animal testing.

 We try to minimise our waste by recycling cardboard, plastic and glass bottles.

 Supermarkets keep their shelves over filled and need to bin a lot of good food, we try to keep our stock low so we do not need to throw away good, edible food.
 Sometimes this means that if you want to buy larger quantities, you can order in advance or order in bulk size.

 By giving customers the option of buying food in bulk (ie 3kg, 10kg and even 25kg) we minimise our packaging and it's cheaper for you too!

 And we go even further!

-ALL the parcels we post out are formed of re-used carboard boxes, re-used packaging chips and re-used bubble wrap!
+ALL the parcels we post out are boxed up using re-used carboard boxes, re-used packaging chips and re-used bubble wrap!

 The only plastic we use in our parcels is the brown tape to close the parcel!
-That means a whole lot less plastic is being wasted.
+That means less plastic ends up in landfill.